stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (yren10−stat6250): “YEARCUTOFF=” specifies 100-year span, what if we need a 200-year span or more?
 - Question (akumar30−stat6250): Does YEARCUTOFF option in SAS has any impact on a date value that contains four digit year?

+-Question (lzhao4-stat6250): How does YEARCUTOFF= option work on the interpretation of two-digits years?
+-Answer (mcardoso3-stat6250):  When a two-digit value is read, SAS interprets it based on a 100-year span that starts with the YEARCUTOFF=value.

+-Question (akumar30-stat6250): Does YEARCUTOFF option in SAS has any impact on a date value that contains four digit year?
+-Answer (mcardoso3-stat6250):  Yes, a date value that contains a four-digit year value is interpreted correctly even if it doesn't fall within the 100-year span set by the YEARCUTOFF= option.

 [Course Textbook Chapter 2, Problem 9]
 - Question (mcardoso3-stat6250): Is using SAS code better or worse than using special SAS windows?